Compare two cars

 Verdict

 Audi TT appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi TT offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with A5 Coupe offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with A5 Coupe being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say A5 Coupe.
+No mistake, whatever you decide here, but I'd still go for the A5 Coupe.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.